expertsdiwanshu/devops_batch_2/README.md

 # devops_batch_2
-data about devops batch 2
+this is a repository having all the notes, data, codes, tutorials from DevOps Zero to hero batch 2